Power-Components/powergrid-doc/docs/table/row-actions-buttons.md

 ## Advanced usage

+While the standard [button methods](#button-methods) can handle most tasks, there may be times when you need to customize the `Button` class to add extra functionality.
+Below are some examples of how to do so without interiefing with package internals.

+### Extending Button class

 While `Button` class cannot be extended directly, it is possible to add methods using [macros](https://laravel.com/api/9.x/Illuminate/Support/Traits/Macroable.html).
 Also, this class has built-in `dynamicProperties` variable which can be used to store custom method parameters.

 The following code shows how a custom `icon` method can be added to `Button` class.